sacdallago/parsjs/README.md

 1. A command line tool to convert files
 2. A package that can be `required` to use the same functionalities as used in the `cli.js` script

+---
+## Premise
+I needed a Command Line Interface (CLI) tool to convert tab-separated `.txt` files to `.sql` (`parsjs -o "mysql"`) and `.json` and that is what I've been putting most effort into creating and correcting.

+Other functionalities are buggy and need improvement.
+Collaborators are welcome.

+---

 ## CLI

-I needed a Command Line Interface (CLI) tool mainly, and that is what I've been putting most effort into creating.

 To download the package, make sure you have `npm` and `node`, then execute: